Hello There...

 Bachelor of Arts Degree: Major in Psychology, Minor in Sociology, Mount Mercy University, 2008

-US Association of Play Therapy, Registered Play Therapist Supervisor, 2021
+US Association of Play Therapy, Registered Play Therapist Supervisor, 2021-present

 Iowa Association of Play Therapy: General Board Member, 2020-present